 - ● Unintended hypothesis-creating metaphors.

 Analogies and metaphors function to construct as well as describe.
 They have both a hypothesis-creating and proof-making function.
-By analyzing language—by “waking up” metaphors—we can critically judge how the imagery may structuring research (Martin, 1992).
+By analyzing language—by “waking up” metaphors—we can critically judge how the imagery may be lending structure to our research (Martin, 1992).
 For example, zoologists often refer to herds of animals (horses, antelope, elephant seals, etc.) as “harems.”
 The word “harem” embeds assumptions about social organization, in this case polygyny.
 In this example, researchers failed to "see" what lies outside the logic of the metaphor.
 Recent DNA studies of mustangs show, however, that a given stallion typically sires less than a third of the foals in a band.
 Researchers who questioned the notion of a “harem” found that female mustangs range from band to band, often mating with a stallion of their choice (Brown, 1995).

 - ● Inclusive language.